 Like a lot of us, I find I have more leisure time in the summer.
 Work slows down, days get longer and energy goes up.
 Maybe it’s all a mirage, but suddenly there’s more time for the fun stuff in life.
 Here are my top 5 fun summer leisure loves: The Beach.
 Breathing the salt […]

 Now that summer has officially hit most of the US and school is out, people tend to have vacation plans.
 Are you looking for a quick book to read while you’re sunbathing by the pool?
 How about in the hot tub with a glass of wine next to you?
 By a campfire at night while […]

 We are excited to give away an Amazon Gift Card worth $20 to one of our lucky visitors.
 We will be doing many more of these in the future.
 This is the first one we have done in a while.
 To enter, please follow the instructions on the giveaway app below.
 Good luck! a Rafflecopter […]

 We love introducing Instafreebie readers to great stories and big ideas.
 Take a chance on new authors and try great stories from old favorites.
 See it first every day with Instafreebie and be free to discover authors you’ll love.
-We’re thrilled to share the latest and greatest from our teen and young adult genres!
-Paranormal Fantasy A […]
+We’re thrilled to share the latest and greatest from our fantasy genres!
+Medieval Fantasy Charlemagne and the Admiral […]

 February 1940.
 "Abandoned railway station, now used as a church, in the oil ghost town of Slick, Oklahoma."
 Medium format acetate negative by Russell Lee for the Farm Security Administration.
 View full size.

 Some people have stress levels that are directly proportional to how clean their kitchens are.
 You may be guffawing or snorting on your chair after hearing this idea, but it is definitely true.
 To such people, the cleanliness of their kitchens should be maintained to a high level.
 You, however, who are not one of […]